 Patients receiving treatment at home from the NHS should either speak to their District Nurse, contact their Doctors Surgery or the hospital providing the treatment to arrange a collection.

-Commercial customers such as Tattoo Studios and Beauticians should call 01536 410333 or email RefuseAndRecycling@kettering.gov.uk, to set up a collection.
+Commercial customers such as Tattoo Studios and Beauticians can email firstname.lastname@example.org or call 01536 410333 to set up a collection.

-Waste such as sanitary items, incontinence pads, catheters, stoma bags do not require special treatment and can be put into a general waste bin (black bin).
+Waste such as sanitary items, incontinence pads, catheters and stoma bags do not require special treatment and can be put into a general waste bin (black bin).
 The waste must be triple wrapped before it is put into the bin for hygiene reasons.